Get insider access

 They're decently comfortable for most people and have a somewhat balanced sound out of the box.
 While a dip in the mid-range makes dialogue and instruments sound a little hollow, their app has a graphic EQ and presets to help you fine-tune their sound.
 They also have a THX preset to help create a more 3D listening experience.
 If you play multi-player games, their mic offers good overall performance, and you'll have no trouble being understood clearly, even if you're talking in a noisy environment like a shared living room.

 If you're concerned about their short continuous battery life, try the Sony INZONE Buds Truly Wireless.
-Their battery provides about 12 hours of continuous use off of a single charge, so they'll last through long gaming marathons.
+Their battery provides about 12 hours of continuous use from a single charge, so they'll last through long gaming marathons.
 However, they aren't as well-built, and although they support Bluetooth, they're limited to LC3 codec, so you'll need a compatible device if you want to use them this way.
 You can use them on PS5 consoles or your PC via their wireless dongle.

 See our review